groovemonkey/hands_on_linux-self_hosted_wordpress_for_linux_beginners/README.md

 #### August 2024
 - Updated instructions for Ubuntu 24.04
 - Added a package to install the php-intl extension (recommended by WordPress)
-- improved formatting for bash commands
+- Improved formatting for bash commands
+- Updated Packer scripts

 #### December 2022
 - New and improved MySQL root password / secure_installation instructions.